dansheffler/dtsheffler.com/_teaching/logic/syllabus.md

 The biggest portion of you grade (40%) will come from regular homework assignments to be turned in.
 These may take the form of exercises from the book, a brief worksheet or a brief prose or outline writing assignment.

 The remaining 30% will come from quarterly final projects.
-In the first three quarters, this will take the form of take home exams.
+In the first three quarters, this will take the form of take-home exams.
 These exams are open book, open note, but may *not* be done with other students.
-In the third quarter this will take the form of an argument paper which will be prepared in stages.
-In the fourth quarter this will take the form of an oral defense.
-This also will be prepared in stages, first through spontaneous disputation, then through group debates.
+In the fourth quarter, this will take the form of an oral defense.
+This will be prepared in stages, first through spontaneous disputation, then through group debates.

 ------------------- ----
 Participation       30%